 Repeating a course

-Students whose cumulative G.P.A. at the end of any quarter is less than 2.0, or who have received a C- or below in a nursing course or named cognate, or who have withdrawn (W) due to failing are placed on academic probation.
-Students on probation status will be required to take NRSG 244 Skills for Academic Success and to communicate regularly with the academic advisor.
-Students on probation status may take only one clinical nursing course at a time and no more than 12 units.
-When the course work has been repeated successfully, the student is returned to regular status.
+Students whose cumulative G.P.A.s at the end of any quarter is less than 2.0, or who have received a C- or below in a nursing course, or who have withdrawn (W) due to failing are placed on academic probation.
+Students on probation status will be required to take NRSG 244 Strategies for Academic Success the subsequent quarter and each quarter through the completion of NRSG 301 Adult Health Nursing I and to communicate regularly with their academic advisor.
+Students on probation may take only one clinical nursing course at a time and no more than 12 units.
+Any exceptions must be pre-approved.
+When the coursework has been repeated successfully, the student is returned to regular status.
 Enrollment in the School of Nursing will be terminated if a student receives two grades of C- or below in nursing or required cognates.
 See Student Handbook for grievance procedure.

 A degree will be granted when the student has met the following requirements: